 Having said all that, I still love it here and would not dream of living anywhere else.

-CURRENTLY available for long term (minimum 2 months’) let starting December 8th 2017 until mid April 20th 2018.
+CURRENTLY available for long term (minimum 2 nights’ stay) let starting January 21st 2018 until mid April 25th 2018.
 In the heart of the gorgeous village of Cotignac:

 If you are interested in booking this house for your next holiday, please contact Susana directly at provencelivingconsulting@

 NB: interior furnishings may change slightly without notice

 What a night!
 For over seven hours Cotignac was partying the night away in epic fashion.
 We loved all the pink-clad men and women, the groovy tunes by DJ Nick Boot (UK DJs Abroad) https://www.facebook.com/ukdjsabroad/, and all the top quality local rosé producers and the best of Mirabeau-en-Provence wine too.
 For three euros anyone could buy a glass with their choice of rosé wine (and get to take the souvenir glass home).
 Two euros topped the glass up.
 The ambiance and the decoration, the great wine and music combined really got everyone in such a good mood it was a joy to be part of!
 There were pink Italian sandwiches, hamburgers, shaved ice cream with water melon, and lots more in the name of food stands and food trucks too.
 Locals and tourists alike were all having a blast and the good vibes continued into the wee hours.
 La vie en rosé is alive and well in Cotignac!

 Tourists often confuse these two outdoor sales events but basically a Brocante is run by professionals and a Vide Grenier by either a local municipality and/or an association.